explorigin/Rocket/doc/usage.rst

 * start() - Start the main server loop.
 This call will block until server execution is interrupted by:
     - KeyboardInterrupt for a server running in a console.
-    - The process receives a SIGTERM or SIGHUP signal for platforms that support signals.
+    - The process receives a SIGTERM or SIGHUP signal for platforms that support signals and handle_signals_ is **True**
     - A running thread signals the server to stop.
     - An external thread calls the stop_ method.